klitaa0/klitaa0/README.md

 - 👋 Hi, I’m @klitaa0
 - 👀 I’m interested in ardunio development as a hobby
-- 🌱 I’m currently learning ardunio coding
+- 🌱 I’m currently learning how to use GitHub
 - 📫 How to reach me ...

 <!---